Skip to main content

 Western blotting, also known as immunoblotting, is a widely used analytical technique for the detection, identification, and quantification of specific proteins in a complex biological sample.
 The technique combines protein separation by gel electrophoresis with specific antigen–antibody interaction.

-The method was developed by Towbin et al. (1979) and is called “Western” in analogy to Southern blotting (DNA) and Northern blotting (RNA).
+The method was developed by Towbin et al. (1979) (Burnette 1981---its group work) and is called “Western” in analogy to Southern blotting (DNA) and Northern blotting (RNA).

 Principle